Aurora forecast for Kiruna - live KP index and weather

 Best Viewing Time

 Aurora is most active around magnetic midnight (approximately 22:00-02:00 local time in Kiruna).
-Activity often peaks in 2-3 hour cycles.
+Displays come and go through the night, so patience pays off.

 Dress for -20°C